Sick Girl (2023 film)

 Sick Girl is a 2023 American comedy film written and directed by Jennifer Cram and starring Nina Dobrev, Brandon Mychal Smith, Sherry Cola, Stephanie Koenig, Hayley Magnus, Ray McKinnon, Dan Bakkedahl, and Wendi McLendon-Covey.
 It marks Cram's feature directorial debut.
 Dobrev serves as an executive producer of the film.
 It received negative reviews from critics.

 Plot

-Wren Pepper is a thirtysomething party gal who works as a cashier at a stationery store.
+Wren Pepper is a 30-something party gal who works as a cashier at a stationery store.
 All of her friends since her teenage years are at different stages in their lives: Laurel is focused on competitive marathons and a new relationship, Cece is raising her young daughter, and Jill is busy with her new toddler and a bickering husband.
 Hoping to reunite the friend circle, Wren tells a white lie that she has cancer.
 The lie spirals out of control when her friends go above and beyond to support Wren, placing her in awkward situations where she’s forced to lie to the public, her parents, and an actual cancer patient she befriends at a support group, named Leo.